aditya22041/Information-Integration-Architecture-IIA/README.md

 ### Major Components:

 - **Data Extraction**:
-  `addpdf_llm.py`, `extract_dish_info.py` — extract restaurant and dish information from semi-structured sources like PDFs.
+  `addpdf_llm.py`, `extract_dish_info.py` — extract restaurant and dish information from semi-structured sources like PDFs in context of a given sql query.

 - **Entity Analysis**:
-  `entityanalysis.py`, `docanalysis.py` — identify entities such as dish names, restaurant names, and vendors.
+  `entityanalysis.py`, `docanalysis.py` — identify entities such as dish names, restaurant names, and vendors in context of a fiven sql query.

 - **Natural Language Processing**:
   `naturallanguageforadmin.py`, `naturalquery.py` — process natural language queries from users/admins.